Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 13 February 2026 · 12 min read

-Digital Health and Care Wales has spent over £100 million across a portfolio of programmes, every one of which is now subject to Level 3 intervention for delivery failures.
+Digital Health and Care Wales has committed over GBP 200 million in identifiable programme costs — with the true figure substantially higher — across a portfolio of programmes, every one of which is now subject to Level 3 intervention for delivery failures.
 Senior employees have allegedly been dismissed after raising concerns.
 The CEO cannot demonstrate return on investment for any programme.
 The Chair admits to being informed "late in the day" about critical issues.

 1. Psychological Safety: The Foundation That Was Never Built

 Now consider DHCW's predecessor, the NHS Wales Informatics Service (NWIS).
 In 2018, the Public Accounts Committee (PAC) of the Senedd investigated NWIS and found what it described as the "antithesis of open."
 Staff were "reluctant to be critical on the record."
-The committee's findings painted a picture of an organisation where candour was not merely discouraged — it was dangerous.
+The Committee warned that this closed culture "may be masking wider and deeper problems."

 DHCW was created in April 2021, ostensibly as a fresh start.
 But the same senior leaders remained.
 The same management structures persisted.
 And the outcomes tell us the culture persisted too.

 DHCW publishes zero whistleblowing disclosure data.
-It publishes no record of how many staff have raised concerns, how those concerns were handled, or what outcomes resulted.
 At least two senior employees have allegedly been dismissed after raising concerns, with Employment Tribunal claims filed alleging unfair dismissal connected to whistleblowing.

 In an organisation with genuine psychological safety, concerns flow upward freely.
 At DHCW, the evidence suggests they are met with consequences.
 When this happens, the entire organisation loses its ability to detect and correct problems.
 Bad decisions go unchallenged.
 Risks go unescalated.
 Programmes drift toward failure in silence — which is precisely what happened across all nine programmes now under intervention.